grafana/azure-data-explorer-datasource/README.md

 ## Query the data source

-Before querying the data source select the query header options cluster, database and format.
+Before querying the data source, select the query header options cluster, database, and format.
 You can create queries using the query builder, KQL, or OpenAI.

 ### Query header

 #### Cluster

 Select a cluster to query.
-If a default cluster was set in the data source settings then it will auto populate the cluster select.
-If there are not clusters to select from, refer to [Configure the Azure Data Explorer data source](#configure-the-azure-data-explorer-data-source)
+If a default cluster was set in the data source settings, then it will auto-populate the cluster select.
+If there are no clusters to choose from, refer to [Configure the Azure Data Explorer data source](#configure-the-azure-data-explorer-data-source)

 #### Database

 Select a database to query.
-If a default database was set in the data source settings then it will auto populate the database select.
+If a default database was set in the data source settings, it will auto-populate the database selection.

 #### Format as